BeingTomGreen/Simple-CMS/README.md

 ## Feature Overview
 - Blog system (with Categories)
 - Page System
-- An easy to use Content Managment System

 ## Unfinished Features
 - User system (with different roles/permissions)
+- Settings (for things like Site Title which currently exists as a placeholder in the front-end template)

 ## Development
 This project has been superseded by the newer version built on [Laravel Four](http://four.laravel.com).
 I may continue to make bug fixes.
+It remains online purely for my reference, and probably ignores many 'best practices'.

+If sombody would like to develop this further please feel free.

 ## Installation
 - Copy the contents to your web server